davewsmith/play/dockerized-flask-celery/NOTES.md

 runs at it, but didn't manage to produced one that would build an image.
 My prompt might need some work.
 Tried with a local LLM, which hysterically gave me a Dockerfile that didn't build mysqlclient, despite a what seemed like a well-formed prompt.

+## Round 9, Prepare for migrations

+Running migrations as a separate step that web and worker can depend on seems like a good move, so let's do that with our placeholder 'migration'.